 "It has been over a decade since [Cliff's] death, and my heart aches at all that he has missed and how much he is missed.
 I have accepted his journey and know that my journey is to continue to fight for a cure for A.L.S.
 A promise I made to my younger brother a long time ago.” — Donna Jordan, Co-Founder

 For those we love, for those we lost, we walk.

-In loving memory of Cliff Jordan, Jr., Edward J. Sciaba, Sr. and Jan Ferrara
+Clifford Jordan, Jr. Edward J. Sciaba, Sr. Janice Ferrara